majapersson/infinite-world/README.md

 - [x] Generate environment (flowers, trees, ponds)
   - [x] Randomize rotation, height and models of flowers and trees
   - [x] Add content not only to vertices
-  - [ ] Create flower patch models, to cut down on rendering
+  - [ ] Create tree- and flower meshes, to cut down on rendering
   - [ ] Don't add stuff on top of each other
-- [x] Look into how to add vertices to existing geometry, or shift geometry to new terrain
-- [x] Use raycaster to set the offset of the terrain
+- [x] Create world class with global world functions
-- [x] Get vegetation to move with the terrain
+- [x] Generate nine terrain tiles
+- [x] Calculate if tiles are too far away and should be removed
-- [ ] Generate new vegetation on movement
+- [ ] Generate new terrain tiles
+- [ ] Smooth adding and removing of tiles (distance?)

 #### Player